zubairabid/wikisite_experiment/_posts/2017-11-30-science-toilet-paper-reviews.md

 We at [The<span class="fw-400">Review</span>Index.com](https://thereviewindex.com) believe that similar techniques can be used for analyzing all kinds of reviews - which is why we've just launched a tool that creates spam filtered review summaries for any Amazon.com electronic / gadget / appliance.

-You can try out it out here:
+You can try it out here:

 [https://thereviewindex.com](https://thereviewindex.com)